rob-race/react-trix/README.md

-# React Trix 0.6.0
+# React Trix 0.7.0

 React wrapper around [Trix](https://github.com/basecamp/trix) editor from Basecamp.
-With additional features that we're needing at [Roadmap](https://roadmap.space) when sending emails and collaborating with comments.
+With additional features that I needed when I was CTO at Roadmap when sending emails and collaborating with comments.

 ## Getting started